 What are the requirements for accessing the triage/check-in area at the exhibition centre?

-Access to the triage area of the exhibition centre will only be granted to people demonstrating good health (with no relevant signs or symptoms of ill health such as a cold, fever, loss of taste, general discomfort, etc.) who are correctly wearing the appropriate PPE.
+Access to the triage area of the exhibition centre will only be granted to people demonstrating good health (with no relevant signs or symptoms of ill health such as a cold, fever, loss of taste, general discomfort, etc.) who are properly wearing the appropriate PPE.
 The organiser undertakes to inform all clients about these two fundamental points regarding Covid-19 containment protocol at the registration/ticket request phase and via special informative panels positioned on all relative walls of the exhibition centre.

 Which triage procedures will be applied at the entrance to the exhibition centre?